dinith95/CodingBook/devops/kubernates/kubernates.md

   - `Recreate` -  will remove all the pods and create new ones
   - `RollingUpdate` - will remove one pod and deploy the new pod from the new version

+### Blue / Green deployment strategy
+- here 2 identical production envs are run in parallel
+- this can be achieved by kubernetes through a work around

+> steps
+ - create a new deployment with a new label
+ - once pods a up perform the tests
+ - then from service redirect all traffic to the new service

+### Canary deployment
+- small portion of the traffic is directed to the new service

+> steps
+ - create the new service with the same label / selector
+ - but keep the pod count to a minimum in the new deployment ( preferred 1 )
+ - once test are successful , **increase the pod count ** in new deployment and in previous deployment make it 0

 ## DNS  - Acessing Services